wboayue/rust-ibapi/README.md

 ## Contributions

-We welcome contributions of all kinds!
+We welcome contributions of all kinds.
 Feel free to propose new ideas, share bug fixes, or enhance the documentation.
 If you'd like to contribute, please start by reviewing our [contributor documentation](https://github.com/wboayue/rust-ibapi/tree/main/CONTRIBUTING.md).

 For questions or discussions about contributions, feel free to open an issue or reach out via our [GitHub discussions page](https://github.com/wboayue/rust-ibapi/discussions).